Recruiting the next generation of LGBTQ+ leaders

-We’re excited to share that the 2020 Rainbow Mentors Program has officially launched!
-The program will pair LGBTQ mentors and mentees for six months of professional development and networking.
+The Rainbow Mentors Program pairs LGBTQ+ mentors and mentees for eight months of professional development and networking.

 To apply to become a mentor or mentee, please click here!